CAVE Query: Proofread Cells

 Materialization versions

 Data in CAVE is timestamped and periodically versioned - each (materialization) version corresponds to a specific timestamp.
 Individual versions are made publicly available.
-The materialization service provides annotation queries to the dataset.
-It is available under client.materialize.
+The Materialization client allows one to interact with the materialized annotation tables that were posted to the annotation service.
+These are called queries to the dataset, and available from client.materialize.
+For more, see the CAVEclient Documentation.

 Periodic updates are made to the public datastack, which will include updates to the available tables.
 Some cells will have different pt_root_id because they have undergone proofreading.

-It is worth checking the version of the data you are using, and specifying the version for analysis consistency.
+For analysis consistency, is worth checking the version of the data you are using, and consider specifying the version with client.version = your_version

 # see the available materialization versions